Where to Find the Best Donuts Near Seattle (17 Shops!)

 9253 45th Ave SW, Seattle, WA 98136

 The Original Bakery was built in 1936 and sells donuts, pastries, danishes, breads, and cookies.
 The bakery is located in West Seattle near the ferry terminal to Vashon Island.
-(If you haven’t seen our post on Vashon Island, check it out here!)
 It’s operated by a father and daughter duo.

 Each of their donuts are hand cut.
 They have over a dozen donuts on their regular menu, with some specials on certain days of the week.
 Head to the Original Bakery and have a Cinnamon Crumb Old-Fashioned, Maple Persian, or an Apple Fritter.